 According to the letter released by Pastor Jeremy Tatom, “We, Fellowship Baptist Church of Steinhatchee Florida, hereby renounce all membership, affiliation and any other formal association with the Southern Baptist Convention, and by extension, the Florida Baptist Convention and the Taylor Baptist Association.
 We will continue to hold firmly to the Word of God and to historic Baptist doctrine while affirming the 1689 Baptist Confession of Faith as our confession.”

 The letter outlined a series of concerns including actions by the Ethics and Religious Liberty Commission (ERLC) of the Southern Baptist Convention, the progressive political views of ERLC president Russell Moore, questionable teachings presented by Southern Baptist Convention President J.D.
-Greear, problems with Lifeway’s promotion of “theologically heretical materials,” the promotion of Beth Moore in the SBC and the passage of Resolution 9 praising Critical Race Theory and Intersectional.
+Greear, problems with Lifeway’s promotion of “theologically heretical materials,” the promotion of Beth Moore in the SBC and the passage of Resolution 9 praising Critical Race Theory and Intersectionality.

 Resolution 9 passed June in Birmingham during the SBC’s Annual Meeting.
 The Resolution praised the analytical tools of Identity Politics.
 It drew a strong rebuke from many Southern Baptists.
 Even Al Mohler pointed out the dangers of the resolution.